KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - We remained in our groups from last week’s project and spent the first part of the day doing a Retrospective together.
 We reflected on what went well, what didn’t go well and why.
 We then made an action plan on how we could improve these issues next time.

 - In the afternoon we were introduced to Code Reviews and gave feedback on a peer's project.
 We focused on giving feedback in a positive way, asking good questions and for clarification where necessary.
 I found it very interesting to see how another group tackled similar problems and I also enjoyed just reading, understanding and making a mental visual model of another group's app.

+### Day 51 ###

+- We started off with a workshop on writing effective documentation.
+We learned about the importance of writing concise, user-friendly, clear documentation that respects the user’s time.

+- We then set about writing documentation for our week 9 projects.
+It was an interesting experience to be in the shoes of the person writing documentation rather than consuming it.
+We tried our best to put ourselves in our user’s shoes, focusing on offering clear and user-friendly docs.

+- I also spent another hour or so working through a few more of NetNinja’s React classes.